-- takes time from negotiations

-"time limit interventions at his discretion".

-(Paragraph 35)

-for speeches.

-- has no effective outcome which can be implemented

-- is inflexible and is one dimensional and thus militates against the concept of

-"every effort to reach a comprehensive agreement" (Paragraph 16) - is likely to add rather than "remove obstacles to reaching an agreement"
+- 12. In summary, motions are not appropriate because the motion format - constraints discussions - seeks to impose policy and bind parties contrary to Paragraphs 17 & 18. - takes time from negotiations - has no effective outcome which can be implemented - is inflexible and is one dimensional and thus militates against the concept of "every effort to reach a comprehensive agreement" (Paragraph 16) - is likely to add rather than "remove obstacles to reaching an agreement" (Paragraph 35)

-The Women's Coalition is prompted by the references to time limits and delays to raise the frustrating and fundamental issue of time.
+13. The Women's Coalition is prompted by the references to time limits and delays to raise the frustrating and fundamental issue of time.
 Time is precious of itself and in our current situation.
 This is not to suggest that we wish a 'forced march' and a hurried, incomplete Talks process.
-But we do wish some attention paid to efficient and effective working practices, to timescale for our various tasks and to time limits are as undemocratic as refusing to let people speak.
+But we do wish some attention paid to efficient and effective working practices, to timescale for our various tasks and to time limits for speeches.

+14. We continue to assert the view that incessant speechifying and long speeches are as undemocratic as refusing to let people speak.
 Domination through monopoly of proceedings is oppressive.
-Those who are satisfied and wish to move on in the debate must be constantly denied their rights if there is no management of time which and efficiently as possible" as well as "allowing opportunity for full discussion of issues".
-We also draw attention to Paragraph 24 which give the Chair the power to ensures both this and participants' rights to have their full say within reason.
+Those who are satisfied and wish to move on in the debate must be constantly denied their rights if there is no management of time which ensures both this and participants' rights to have their full say within reason.